lamhq/tech-notes/pages/devops/aws/app-integration/event-bridge.md

 Can match events and route them to one or more target functions or streams.

+Support event transformation

+Support archive/replay and error handling/retry built in.

 ## Use cases

-Recommended for applications that react to events from SaaS applications or AWS services.
+Applications that react to events from SaaS applications or AWS services.

-Common use case is triggering Lambda functions when an AWS API call happens.
+Triggering Lambda functions when an AWS API call happens.

+EventBridge is used by most AWS systems, which will send events to the default event bus that is in all AWS accounts.

+## How it works

+- Events are published to an event bus
+- Rules are run on the events to find targets
+- A target is a resource or endpoint that events are sent to

-## Targets
+## Supported Targets

-Supports over 15 AWS services as targets:

-- AWS Lambda functions.
+- HTTP endpoints
+- Amazon SNS topics.
+- Amazon SQS queues.
 - Streams in Amazon Kinesis Data Streams.
 - Delivery streams in Amazon Kinesis Data Firehose.
+- AWS Lambda functions.
+- Step Functions state machines.
 - Amazon EC2 instances.
 - AWS Batch jobs.
-- Step Functions state machines.
 - Log groups in Amazon CloudWatch Logs.
 - Amazon ECS tasks.
 - Systems Manager Run Command.